ar3s3ru/website/content/posts/2020-11-05-backend-service-in-rust-part-1.md

           with:
             token: ${{ secrets.GITHUB_TOKEN }}
             args: --all-features
 ```

+This pipeline will work whether we push directly to `master`, or we open
+a Pull Request.

 ### Our first _Dumb_ HTTP Server

 The application transport choice for now is HTTP.

-Let's then create a simple _"Hello World"_ application for now.
+Then, let's create a simple _"Hello World"_ application for now!

-Remember: we want this application to run on `stable` so no [Rocket][rocket].
+Remember: we want this application to run on `stable` so... no [Rocket][rocket].
 However, a nice `stable`-compatible HTTP library we can use is [`tide`][tide].

 Let's add the dependency in `Cargo.toml` like so: